Our Services & Pricing

 What is the difference between ember-resistant vents and regular vents?

 Standard vents found on most homes in Ventura County and Santa Barbara County use mesh openings large enough for embers to pass through during a wildfire.
-We offer two solutions: a fast, affordable mesh retrofit using stainless steel ember-resistant mesh installed behind your existing louvers, or full vent replacement with ASTM E2886-certified ember- and flame-resistant assemblies for homes in the highest-risk zones.
-Since embers are responsible for igniting 90% of homes lost in wildfires — not direct flame contact — vent protection is one of the highest-impact improvements a homeowner can make.
+We offer two solutions: a mesh retrofit using Wildfire Defense Mesh stainless steel ember mesh installed behind your existing louvers, or full Brandguard ASTM E2886-certified ember- and flame-resistant vent replacement for homes in the highest-risk zones.
+Because embers — not direct flame — are responsible for the majority of homes lost in wildfires, vent protection is one of the highest-impact improvements a homeowner can make.

 Do you offer any warranties on your work?